joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 Even more interestingly, our one production workload -- taking Speech Recognition traffic for Bing.com -- actually saw significant reductions in latency and improvements in throughput as a result.
-In fact, Cortana's [DNN]( https://en.wikipedia.org/wiki/Deep_learning)-based speech recognition algorithms, which delivered a considerable boost to accuracy, could have never reached its latency targets were it not for this overall parallelism model.
+In fact, Cortana's [DNN]( https://en.wikipedia.org/wiki/Deep_learning)-based speech recognition algorithms, which delivered a considerable boost to accuracy, could have never reached their latency targets were it not for this overall parallelism model.

 ### Sequential Consistency and Tear-Free Code

-There was another unanticipated consequence of safe concurrency that I quite liked: [sequential consistency]( https://en.wikipedia.org/wiki/Sequential_consistency).
+There was another unanticipated consequence of safe concurrency that I quite liked: [sequential consistency (SC)]( https://en.wikipedia.org/wiki/Sequential_consistency).

 For free.

 After all those years trying to achieve a sane memory model, and ultimately [realizing that most of the popular techniques were fundamentally flawed](http://joeduffyblog.com/2010/12/04/sayonara-volatile/), we had cracked the nut.
-All developers got sequential consistency without the price of barriers everywhere.
+All developers got SC without the price of barriers everywhere.
 Given that we had been running on ARM processors where a barrier cost you 160 cycles, this gave us not only a usability edge, but also a performance one.
+This also gave our optimizing compiler much more leeway on code motion, because it could now freely order what used to be possibly-side- effectful operations visible to multiple threads.

-To see how this works, consider how the overall system was layered.
+To see how we got SC for free, consider how the overall system was layered.

 At the bottom of all of the above safe concurrency abstractions, there was indeed `unsafe` code.
 This code was responsible for obeying the semantic contract of safe concurrency by decorating APIs with the right permissions and